-The biggest regret I hear brides say is, “I wish I went with a different wedding photographer, we don’t really like how our photos came out.”
+The biggest regret I hear brides say is, “I wish I went with a different wedding photographer, we just don’t like how our photos came out.”
 I am a professional wedding photographer and I may be biased, but I truly believe photography is the best investment you can make on your wedding day!
 I can’t tell you how much joy I feel when I send over my wedding albums to get a text back saying, “I just cried looking through these!!”
-Your photographs are one of the only things you get to hold on to the rest of your life as a constant reminder of the commitment you’ve made to your husband, and there’s nothing sweeter than looking back on photos years later and getting to relive that moment and feel like you were there again.
+Your photographs are one of the only things you get to hold on to the rest of your life as a constant reminder of the commitment you’ve made to your husband.
+There’s nothing sweeter than looking back on photos years later and getting to relive that moment and feel like you were there again.

 Hire A Videographer

 So this ties in with the last point but along with photography, I also put video high on the list of importance.
 This can often be an even bigger investment than photography, but I still believe these memories are far more valuable than the table decorations at your reception!
 If budget is your issue, focus on quality over quantity and hire someone you love, but maybe only request a highlight video to help with costs.